Do you suffer from the problem of too much empathy? Excessive empathy can cause you to give too much to others, at your personal expense.

-My client Mary discovered her appendagitis tendency to serve others' emotional and practical needs above her own.
+My client Mary discovered her appendage-itis tendency to serve others' emotional and practical needs above her own.
 By being so giving and nice to others, she was losing herself.

 "I admit it," Mary said to her husband in their couple therapy session.
-"I had a mother with, as you call it, appendage-itis.
-Bless her soul, she was a totally loving mom, but to such an extreme that it worked to her and our detriment.
+"My mother had, as you call it, appendage-itis.
+Bless her soul, she was a totally loving mom and we were blessed by her sunshine and caring.
+At the same time, her empathy and love for us extended to such an extremes that it worked to her and our detriment.

 "Mom never had time for her own interests because she was all about us.
-She had great ideas and a talent for writing but never got around to writing the books she could have penned because she devoted so much of her time, her energy, and even her money to doing things for us, for our dad, for our community.
-And I became a mom with the same tendency to be all about others, especially my kids and my husband.
+She had great ideas and a talent for writing but never got around to writing the books she could have penned.
+She put her own desires on permanent pause.
+Ignoring what she wanted to do for herself, she devoted all of her time, her energy, and even her money to doing things for us, for our dad, for our community.
+Now I'm seeing in myself the same tendency to be all about others, especially my kids and my husband.